DeFliTeam/Drone-Detection-using-YOLOv3/README.md

 ## Requirements

 - Refer to requirement.txt for environment specifications.
-- Download the pre-trained YOLOv3 weights from [here.](https://universe.roboflow.com/drones-detection-nyysg/drones-detection-hz6ui/dataset/1/download/voc)
+- Download the pre-trained YOLOv3 weights from here https://universe.roboflow.com/drones-detection-nyysg/drones-detection-hz6ui/dataset/1/download/voc
 - Download an image of a dog to test object detection.

   > ```shell